echogujy/MetisPy/README.md

 ## Overview

 MetisPy provides a Python interface to the METIS graph partitioning library using NumPy arrays.
-This library allows you to partition graphs efficiently using METIS algorithms directly from NumPy, without needing Cython or manual memory management.
+This library allows you to partition graphs efficiently using METIS algorithms directly from NumPy.

 ## Features